-MSUB Extended Campus will provide Science Technology Engineering and Math (STEM)-based educator workshops to educators in Billings and the surrounding area.
+MSUB Extended Campus will provide a Science Technology Engineering and Math (STEM)-based educator workshop to educators in Billings and the surrounding area.
 Participants will then team-teach a four-day summer camp for students going into grades 4-8 based upon the workshops.
 This Project will accomplish four major things:

-Focus on Billings schools (grades 4-8) that have not adopted STEM-focused common core curriculum.
+Focus on schools (grades 4-7) that have not adopted STEM-focused common core curriculum.

-The focus of this intensive four-day workshop will be on environmental science and STEM-related material, resulting in the production of four units per two-instructor teams in attendance.
-Twenty-five teachers (five per grades 4-8) will be invited to participate.
+The focus of this intensive three-day workshop will be on environmental science and STEM-related material, resulting in the production of four units per two-instructor teams in attendance.
 Curricula will be developed by teachers specific to the grade level they teach.
 The resulting units created during these workshops will be used to teach additional summer camps.

 As part of the grant, there will be no fee to attend this workshop.
 However, educators can elect to receive 24 OPI renewal units or up to two college credits for an additional charge.